 Hadzic’s Peripheral Nerve Blocks and Anatomy for Ultrasound-Guided Regional Anesthesia

 The complete, authoritative, and practical guide to nerve blocks — with a comprehensive atlas of ultrasound anatomy.
-Hadzic’s Peripheral Nerve Blocks takes you step-by-step through traditional and ultrasound-guided nerve block techniques.
+Hadzic’s Peripheral Nerve Blocks takes you step-by-step through traditional and ultrasound-guided nerve block techniques for Anaesthetics.

 Ultrasound Guided Regional Anesthesia